 Depending on the length of the addiction and substances abused, the withdrawal process will vary in intensity.
-Some of the most commonly experienced withdrawal symptoms are vomiting, headaches, sensitive skin, sweating and shaking.
-A Better Today’s around-the-clock care is how our team monitors clients to make sure that their needs are being met and they are safely withdrawing.
+Some of the most commonly experienced withdrawal symptoms are vomiting, headaches, sensitive skin, sweating, chills, and shaking.
+A Better Today Recovery Service’s around-the-clock care is how our team monitors patients to make sure that their needs are being met and they are safely withdrawing.
 We have a nurse on the premises at all times to ensure a safe withdrawal.

-In certain cases, medications can be provided to clients.
-For example, ABT might supply Buprenorphine or Naloxone to act as neuro-blockers to keep someone safe while going through alcohol or prescription drug withdrawal.
-Medication is not always the answer, which is why ABT’s medical staff will determine an appropriate stabilization plan for each client when he or she arrives at our facility – that depends on his or her own unique history.
+In certain cases, medications can be provided to patients.
+For example, ABTRS might supply Buprenorphine or Naloxone to act as neuro-blockers to keep someone safe while going through alcohol or prescription drug withdrawal.
+Medication is not always the answer, which is why ABTRS’s medical staff will determine an appropriate stabilization plan for each patient when he or she arrives at our facility – that depends on his or her own unique history.

-ABT understands that clients inherently fear withdrawal symptoms.
+ABTRS understands that patients inherently fear withdrawal symptoms.
 That is why we ask for your trust, that once you step through our doors, we will do our best to make the transition from active addiction to recovery as smooth as possible.
 We are here to help you get back on your feet, both figuratively and literally.